jmendoza417/Global_Education/README.md

 ## Generic Question
 1. How many unique countries does the data have?
-2. Which country has the higher completion rate.
+2. Which country has the higher education enrollment rate.